Sample size and study design

 Assessment of biochemical markers

 The normality of covariates was tested by Kolmogorov-smirnov.
-To compare variables in two groups were used t-test or Mann-Whitney.
+To compare variables in two groups t-test or Mann-Whitney were used.
 The association between dietary patterns and depression was investigated by logistic regression models after adjusting for the confounders in multiple logistic regression models.
 In addition, the goodness of fit for these logistic regression models was examined by logical confidence intervals and Hosmer and Lemeshow test.
 Furthermore, we used multiple logistic regression to test the mediatory variables (27).

 The mediatory analysis was designed to determine the mediator variable, among the biochemical markers, in the relationship between dietary patterns and depression.
 Logistic regression was employed due to the dichotomous nature of the dependent variable.
 We designed tree models to determine whether a variable was a mediator or not.